wildfly/quickstart/ejb-security-programmatic-auth/README.md

 ## Undeploy the Archive

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive: